davepeck/transmogrifier/README.md

 console.log(result);
 ```

 Zap!
-Just like magic, you'll get something like this:
+Just like ~magic~science, you'll get something like this:

 ```json
 {